pranigopu/pranigopu.github.io/docs/effectiveness/sanctity-of-senses-and-reason.md

 Furthermore, since values are an integrated whole, lacking value for reality also means lacking value for reason and logic.
 The choice to be rational becomes a matter of whim, sheer necessity or mere mental exercise.
 There is no conviction about logic, facts and science; such things become fluid, flexible and negotiable.
 In practice, this leads either to dogmatic bickering/fighting or pragmatic amorality and cowardice; we have no basis for being rational, so either anything goes or dogma rules.

 # So what if we do not value reality?
 Then die, I suppose, or be blind to your ruin.
+With a self like that, who needs enemies?